 If you are producing printed material yourself, there are layout templates in Indesign, designed to facilitate the production of material on behalf of Lund University.
 Basing your design on these templates ensures that you are using the University’s graphic profile and that all important elements, such as the logotype and seal, are correctly reproduced, while giving you support in your layout work.

 Templates for your work

-To facilitate your work, layout templates are available in Indesign (often called grid templates) and in PowerPoint (for research posters), as well as letter and document templates for Word and PowerPoint.
+To facilitate your work, layout templates are available in Indesign (often called grid templates) and in PowerPoint (for research posters), as well as document templates for Word and PowerPoint.